-Acupuncture is an ancient medical practice that involves the use of sterile needles to stimulate key areas of the body.
+Acupuncture is an ancient medical practice that involves the use of sterile needles to stimulate key areas of the body and carries a lot of benefits.
 This Chinese therapy is based on the concept of an energy known as “qi,” and is used to help alleviate pain and mobility problems.

 Increasingly, acupuncturists are working alongside traditional medical practitioners to deliver multidisciplinary care programs for people with a wide range of conditions.
 As a result, there’s never been a better time to choose a career in acupuncture.

 Before you take the plunge and change your career, there is a lot to think about.
 Only by considering the following issues will you be able to decide whether or not a career as an acupuncturist is for you.

 The salaries available for trained and certified acupuncturists are higher than ever.
 As a newly-qualified employee, you should expect to receive a salary similar to that of a nurse.
 But if you start your own business, the potential rewards could be far greater.

 According to the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM), the median salary for acupuncturists in America is around $52,000.
 However, depending on factors such as geography, specialties, reputation and marketing, a salary in excess of $100,000 is achievable.

 The hours you work as an acupuncturist depend on whether you’re employed or self-employed, and on your own personal preferences.
 A lot of acupuncturists work office hours in order to manage family commitments.
 However, a lot of patients are prepared to pay a premium for evening and weekend sessions.

 If you’re self-employed and mobile, a career in acupuncture can provide as much flexibility as you require.
 For example, if you’re prepared to travel to clients in their own homes, you can often charge a premium and work at the times that suit your lifestyle.